develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 });
 {% endhighlight %}

-Updating the store will fire a Metamatic STORE_CAR_MODEL_ITEM event will dispatch the actual store STORE_CAR_MODEL_ITEM to all listeners.
+Updating the store will fire a STORE_CAR_MODEL_ITEM event will dispatch the actual store STORE_CAR_MODEL_ITEM to all listeners.
 Then *CarDetails* component will receive that store and have access to the desired *carModelDetails* state inside that store!

 ## Routing URLs

 A great benefit of this way of binding URL patterns to stores is that every time any component is bound to STORE_CAR_MODEL_ITEM store it will make the store to act, namely, optionally loading car model details.
-For the Metamatic Car App, there are actually several URLs that will require the application to know car details data:
+Fo the Car App, there are actually several URLs that will require the application to know car details data:

 * Car details [https://metamatic-car-app.herokuapp.com/cars/4](https://metamatic-car-app.herokuapp.com/cars/4)